mcknightlabs/rtmup/_posts/tech-design/2016-09-30-pm-workflow-2.md

 - tech
 ---

-<p>UPDATE Jan 2017: The Waffle.io workflow described in this post has been replaced with one centered around JIRA and Confluence.</p>
+<strong>UPDATE Jan 2017: The Waffle.io workflow described in this post has been replaced with one centered around JIRA and Confluence.</strong>

 <h2>Intro</h2>